 Benefits Limited to Maximums Specified in Internal Revenue Code (IRC) - Benefits in pay status are limited to the maximum specified by Section 415 of the IRC, as adjusted annually.
-The benefits in pay status are limited to the maximum compensation permitted by Section 401(a)(17) of the IRC.
+The benefits in pay status are based on the IRC maximum compensation permitted by Section 401(a)(17).